GrayingOut/discord-bot/README.md

     - Remove warning
     - Clear warnings
     - List warnings
+- Deleted message logging
+    - Logs the author, channel, message content, embeds and attachments
+    - Also has an unknown deleted message embed for a message that was not in the message cache
+- Logging channel
+    - Use `/set-logging-channel <channel:channel>` to set the channel to use
 - Bulk deletion
 - Slowmode
 - Rules command (used to print a pretty embed) - edit code to customise